tghosth/appsensor/sample-apps/DemoSetup.md

 5. **Start REST / WebSocket Server**

-  - go to this directory: [appsensor-ws-rest-server-with-websocket-boot](appsensor-ws-rest-server-with-websocket-boot)
+  - go to this directory: [appsensor-ws-rest-server-with-websocket-mysql-boot](appsensor-ws-rest-server-with-websocket-mysql-boot)
   - run this command:

   ```